 The team of the Hannifan Center for Career Connections assists students with their career selection and job search in group sessions and/or by private appointment.
 Workshops on a variety of topics are provided: résumé development, interview skills, how to dress for success, and launching a job search.
 An annual Career Fair and Internship Fair provides students with access to a large number of recruiters from a variety of employers.
-A variety of services are provided to students by appointment: career counseling, career and personality assessments, informational interview referrals, internship site resources, mentor relationships, résumé review and mock interviews.
+A variety of services are provided to students by appointment: career counseling, career and personality assessments and resume reviews.
+Mock interviews with employers are conducted monthly on campus and students must register to participate.
+Alumni shadowing opportunities are available upon request.